ttagiyeva/superstream/README.md

     2. Write unit tests
     3. Make the app docker containerised
     4. Write instructions for running app
 2. Make the project scalable
+   Used Watermil to handle message acknowledgement manually

 ## Tech stack
 * [GO](https://go.dev/) as a main language